Synchronization Architecture¶

 Best for: Long-running operations, sporadic completions.

-Parameters (from global_config.defaults
+Parameters (from global_config.defaults):

-(default: 0.001s = 1ms)
+- initial_interval: polling_exponential_initial_interval (default: 0.001s = 1ms)

-(default: 1.0s)
+- max_interval: polling_exponential_max_interval (default: 1.0s)

-: 2.0 (double each empty check)
+- multiplier: 2.0 (double each empty check)

 Algorithm: